-Disney Pixar and Dreamworks are company names that sound familiar to all of us.
+Disney, Pixar and Dreamworks are company names that almost everyone knows.
 They are, in fact, animation studios that have brought us some well-known and well-loved animated productions that most of us grew up with and still continue to enjoy today.
 Since the early 1900s, cartoons have graced the world and been part of our lives; the more famous earlier works coming from Walt Disney himself before becoming one of the most influential companies in the world.
-Although these big names dominate the movie industry, there are also plenty of smaller animation studios from many different countries that provide cartoons for children, cartoons for adults, and lower-budget feature films.
+Although these big names dominate the movie industry, there are also plenty of smaller animation studios from many different countries that provide cartoons for children, cartoons for adults, and feature films.

 To this day, animation studios continue growing, using cutting-edge technology to visualize amazing stories with superior visual effects.
 With the easy access to computers and animation software, it has become a competitive business.
 As well as the company giants that have come out of the United States, Japan is also known for producing massive amounts of cartoons – or “anime”, to be more specific – and all thanks to the animation studios that work hard to bring fans their favorite manga and novels to life.
 Here are some of the biggest animation studios that produced some of our favorite anime series and movies of all time.
 How many of them do you know?

-Manglobe is probably one of the lesser known animation studios.
-However, they have produced some really great anime that you may remember from the 2000s such as Samurai Champloo, The World Only God Knows, Karneval, and their recent anime adaptation, GANGSTA.
+Manglobe is probably one of the lesser known animation studios by name, but their anime is quite popular.
+They have produced some really great anime that you may remember from the 2000s such as Samurai Champloo, The World Only God Knows, Karneval, and their more recent anime adaptation, GANGSTA.
 They were also involved in the production of many more anime shows such as Eden of the East and Black Butler: Book of Circus.
 Manglobe is also the same studio that did the anime adaptation of Deadman Wonderland.
 Unfortunately, on September 29, 2015, the studio announced that they have filed for bankruptcy and have taken down their website.

 AnimeJapan 2017は全日程が終了しました。たくさんの方がぴえろブースご来場頂き、ありがとうございました！ pic.twitter.com/n2DV50dkn8